GiannopoulosK/CustomerSegmentation-Churn/README.md

 ### Model to pick:
 - ### Best XGB, for identifying as much churners as possible.
 - ### Base XGB, for an overall well-rounded model performance
-- ### Ensemble Tuned Model, for a well-rounded performance weighted towards identifying more churners
+- ### Ensemble Tuned Models, for a well-rounded performance weighted towards identifying more churners

 ### Evaluation Metrics: